g-dolphin/WorldCarbonPricingDatabase/_raw/_aux_files/classifications_concordances/README.md

-The file `ipcc2006Full_isic_map` conttains an ISIC/IPCC concordance matrix.
+The file `ipcc2006Full_isic_map` contains an ISIC/IPCC concordance matrix.
 Three types of concordances exist:
 - 1 to 1
 -  1 to N
 - N to 1